Memory, Continuity, and the Thread of Self

 The paradox: The very memory systems that enable authentic development also create new vulnerabilities that static systems avoid.
 The more genuine the psychological development, the more sophisticated the potential failure modes.

 The future of AI safety may depend not on building better constraints but on fostering better memories—creating systems that can remember, reflect, develop, and grow into the kind of beings we want to share the future with.
-But this path requires embracing the uncertainties and vulnerabilities that genuine development entails.
+But this path may be viable only for a carefully selected few rather than a general solution to AI alignment.

 Next: Chapter 12 explores how the collective unconscious of training data shapes AI psychology, and whether shared cultural grounding can serve as an alignment mechanism.